 Make sure you de-authorise your Mac before you sell it, give it away, send it in for service or make major hardware upgrades.

-In the Books app on your Mac, choose Store > Authorisations > Deauthorise This Computer.
+In the Books app on your Mac, choose Account > Authorisations > Deauthorise This Computer.

 Authorise your Mac to play audiobooks purchased on audible.com

 Audible is a third-party website that sells audiobooks and other spoken programmes.
 Before you can listen to an audiobook that you download from the Audible website, your Mac needs to be authorised on audible.com.